LeeGold95/HabitTracker/README.md

 # HabitTracker
+A simple HabitTracker Java App.
-A HabitTracker App, created as a final project in Advanced Java Programming University course
+Created as a final project for "Advanced Java Programming" course at The Open University.